bressanmarcos/bressanmarcos/README.md

 - 🔭 I’m currently working on my master's thesis!
 The idea is to develop an adapter for the [PADE](https://github.com/grei-ufc/pade) framework to make its agents able to interact with co-simulations in conformance with the Functional Mock-up Interface ([FMI Standard](https://fmi-standard.org)).
 - 👯 I’m looking to collaborate on the [Lightning Network daemon](https://github.com/lightningnetwork/lnd) project.
+- 🌱 I’m currently learning more about cloud platforms alternative to Amazon's AWS, namely Goodle Cloud Platform and Microsoft Azure.
 - 📫 How to reach me: Try my [Linkedin](https://linkedin.com/in/bressanmarcos) or my Discord (bressan#7490).

 ![Stats](https://github-readme-stats.vercel.app/api?username=bressanmarcos&show_icons=true&theme=dark)